 Languages & Classics

-For many of our students, the highlight of their experience in Classics at Burgess Hill Girls is participating in one of the trips: visiting Rome and Sorrento, exploring the ruins of Pompeii and Herculaneum, going up Mount Vesuvius to look inside the crater, or climbing the Acropolis in Athens to see the Parthenon at close quarters and taking a guided tour of the sites of Classical Greece.
+For many of our students, the highlight of their Classics experience at Burgess Hill Girls is participating in one of the trips: visiting Rome and Sorrento, exploring the ruins of Pompeii and Herculaneum, going up Mount Vesuvius to look inside the crater, or climbing the Acropolis in Athens to see the Parthenon at close quarters and taking a guided tour of the sites of Classical Greece.

 In the classroom, following the Cambridge Latin Course, our students enjoy being able to explore the stories, interactive language activities and cultural links on electronic devices; they also find that seeing the DVD video clips on the Smartboard brings the Latin stories to life for them.
 Study of the Latin language is complemented by background information on Roman culture and civilisation: Roman dinner parties, gladiators, baths, slavery, theatre, beliefs about life after death – our students enjoy learning about them all.